|Elliott Sound Products||Project 52|

 Figure 7 - Distortion Generator

-With an applied signal of 1V peak (707mV RMS), the distortion added is quite small.
+With an applied signal of 1V peak (707mV RMS), the distortion added is quite small as shown above.
 This is especially true when you consider that the signal is limited by a 10 ohm resistor, and the diode distortion is applied via the 1k resistor.
-It is probable that this amount of distortion would be inaudible on a sinewave, and it will definitely be inaudible with a music signal (of the same peak amplitude of course).
+This amount of distortion is inaudible on a sinewave, and it will definitely be inaudible with a music signal (of the same peak amplitude of course).

 |Copyright Notice.
 This article, including but not limited to all text and diagrams, is the intellectual property of Rod Elliott, and is Copyright (c) 1999.
 Reproduction or re-publication by any means whatsoever, whether electronic, mechanical or electro- mechanical, is strictly prohibited under International Copyright laws.
 The author (Rod Elliott) grants the reader the right to use this information for personal use only, and further allows that one (1) copy may be made for reference while constructing the project.
 Commercial use is prohibited without express written authorisation from Rod Elliott.|